H4ad/serverless-adapter/README.md

 [![Commitizen Friendly][commitizen-img]][commitizen-url]
 [![Semantic Release][semantic-release-img]][semantic-release-url]

-Run REST APIs and other web applications using your existing Node.js application framework (Express, Koa, Hapi, Fastify and tRPC), on top of AWS Lambda, Azure, Huawei and many other clouds.
+Run REST APIs and other web applications using your existing Node.js application framework (Deepkit, Express, Koa, Hapi, Fastify and tRPC), on top of AWS Lambda, Azure, Huawei and many other clouds.

 This library was a refactored version of [@vendia/serverless-express](https://github.com/vendia/serverless-express), I